jecarr/coding-exercise/README.md

 This is a basic coding exercise created by the (UK) Cabinet Office.

-###Installing
+### Installing

 (Please note, where `python` is referred to, use `python` or `python3` as appropriate for your environment.)

 Begin by cloning this repository.
-Next, install dependencies:
+Next, change-directory to be in the coding-exercise folder and install dependencies:

 ```
 python -m pip install -r requirements.txt
 ```

-###Launching the application
+### Launching the application

 To run the application, you can do the following in the top-level exercise/ directory: